Navigating High-Conflict Divorce

-As a Registered Social Worker and therapist in Toronto with over 14 years of collective experience, including time spent in child welfare and reunification therapy, I have seen these dynamics firsthand.
+As a Registered Social Worker and therapist with over 14 years of clinical experience, including time in child welfare and reunification therapy, I have seen these dynamics firsthand.
 In my work reuniting children with estranged parents, I often witnessed the intense friction of alienation and the chaos that high-conflict individuals manufacture.

 If you are currently in the trenches of a high-conflict divorce, you know that standard co-parenting advice often fails.
-In this post, we will explore the difference between co-parenting and parallel parenting, how to communicate using the BIFF method, and how to play the "long game" to protect your children’s emotional resilience.
+Let's explore the difference between co-parenting and parallel parenting, how to communicate using the BIFF method, and how to play the "long game" to protect your children's emotional resilience.

 Co-Parenting vs. Parallel Parenting

-In a standard divorce, the goal is co-parenting.
-This is a collaborative, flexible arrangement based on shared goals and mutual respect.
-While there may be tension, two mature adults can usually work things out without being overly vicious.
+In a standard divorce, the goal is co-parenting — a collaborative, flexible arrangement based on shared goals and mutual respect.
+Two mature adults can usually work things out without being overly vicious.

-However, if you are dealing with a narcissist, a borderline personality, or a high-conflict individual, co-parenting is often impossible. instead, you must pivot to Parallel Parenting.
+However, if you are dealing with a narcissist, a borderline personality, or a high-conflict individual, co-parenting is often impossible.
+You must pivot to Parallel Parenting:

 • Disengagement: The parents disengage from each other emotionally.